opendistro/for-elasticsearch-docs/docs/knn/index.md

 ## Get started

-To use the KNN query type, you must create an index with the `index.knn` setting and add one or more fields of the `knn_vector` data type.
-Additionally, you can specify the `index.knn.space_type` with `l2` or `cosinesimil` to use, respectively, either Euclidean distance or cosine similarity for calculations.
+To use the KNN query type, you must create an index with `index.knn: true` and add one or more fields of the `knn_vector` data type.
+Additionally, you can specify the `index.knn.space_type` parameter with `l2` or `cosinesimil` to use, respectively, either Euclidean distance or cosine similarity for calculations.
 By default, `index.knn.space_type` is `l2`.
-Here is an example that creates an index with two knn_vector fields and uses cosine similarity:
+Here is an example that creates an index with two `knn_vector` fields and uses cosine similarity:

 ```json
 PUT my-knn-index-1